saltcorn/nominatim-geocode/README.md

 - Expect as argument an object with valid query parameters to the API

 This can be as vague as `{ q: address }` or can contain more structure:
 `{country: 'de', postalcode:'10115', street: 'Somestreet XX'}`.
-See the documentation for the underlying node library [nominatim-geocoder](https://www.npmjs.com/package/nominatim-geocoder) and examples below,
+See the documentation for the underlying node library [nominatim-geocoder](https://www.npmjs.com/package/nominatim-geocoder), the official [Nominatim search API documentation](https://nominatim.org/release-docs/develop/api/Search/) and examples below.

 These functions use the underlying Nominatim API, which is rate limited.
 If you are adding the stored field to a table with many existing rows, you may see that the fields will be filled out slowly (at a rate of one per second).